hanabi/hanabi.github.io/Reference.md

 * If someone plays a fully-known card and the card does **not** have *Priority*, then the player must be trying to send a special message.
 * Based on what card they did play, if you have any clued cards in your hand that match the next "connecting" card, it is a message that you can play it right now as a *Priority Prompt*.
 (This is similar to a normal *Prompt*, except instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
-* Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
+* Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you should play your *Finesse Position* card as a *Priority Finesse*.
 * For example, in a 3-player game:
   * Alice has a clued + known playable red 1 and a clued + known playable blue 2 in her hand.
   * Alice plays blue 2.